Bonz07/MachineLearningNanodegree/projects/capstone/capstone_proposal_template.md

 Whales tails (referred to as 'Flukes') are like a barcode or fingerprint, with enough information to idneitify an individual whale.
 Traditionally scientist and marine biologists have taken and ammassed large numbers of photogrpahs of whales and then had to manually attempt to match newly photographed whales with historic images<sup>[4]</sup>.
 This process is time consuming and prone to a high degree of error, also there are challenges around getting the pictures due to the geographical spread of whales and the amount of time spent underwater.
 These  are some of the reasons why this problem suits a machine learning approach.

-Previous work was done at the University of Texas in 2003 to identify Humpback and Gray Whales using a patch-mathcing technique as a follow-up phase to WhaleNet once they specified the fluke type<sup>[5]</sup>.
-More recently a team at the University of Catalunya, Barelona used convolutional nerual networks to test the feasibility of using deep learning in whale recognition <sup>[6]</sup> using the NOAA Fisheries dataset.
+Previous work was done at the University of Texas<sup>[5]</sup> in 2003 to identify Humpback and Gray Whales using a patch-mathcing technique as a follow-up phase to WhaleNet once they specified the fluke type.
+More recently a team at the University of Catalunya, Barelona<sup>[6]</sup> used convolutional nerual networks to test the feasibility of using deep learning in whale recognition using the NOAA Fisheries dataset.
 This paper outlines a successful approach to applying CNNs which I can look to build upon in this capstone project.

 I am keen to test my understanding of image recognition machine learning approaches using Deep Learning as there are several additional projects I would like to conduct upon completion of my Nanodegree.
 Therefore I hope this Capstone Project will be the foundation of further work for me in this field.